sstirlin/MSBX5420Spring2019/final/README.md

 "It is not enough for justice to be done.
 It must be SEEN to be done." - a random movie quote that you won't know anyway

-You will find in your jobs that bosses want to SEE your system running (whatever that means).
+You will find in your jobs that others want to SEE your system running (whatever that means).
 If you can figure out some cool dashboards in Kibana then go for it.
 If you manage to create something interesting then include screenshots in your `.tar.gz` submission.